Our thinking

 Enforcement powers and penalties

-As noted above, at this time, there are no laws or regulations in Japan that expressly govern the development, use, or provision of AI.
-As such, enforcement and penalties relating to the creation, dissemination and/or use of AI are governed by related violations in non-AI legislation (such as those set out in Item 3 above).7 However, the Proposed AI Bill contemplates implementing a regulatory system that includes fines and penalties for violations.
+As noted above, at this time, there are no specific laws or regulations in Japan that directly regulate AI.
+As such, enforcement and penalties relating to the creation, dissemination and/or use of AI are governed by related violations in non-AI legislation (such as those set out in the section titled "Other laws affecting AI" above).7 However, the Proposed AI Bill contemplates implementing a regulatory system that would include fines and penalties for certain violations.

-See the "Draft AI Guidelines for Business" (here), page 8.
+3 See the AI Guidelines for Business Version 1.0 (here), page 9

-See the "Draft AI Guidelines for Business" (here), page 3 and the Appendices here.
+4 See the AI Guidelines for Business Version 1.0” (here), page 4 and the Appendices here

 White & Case means the international legal practice comprising White & Case LLP, a New York State registered limited liability partnership, White & Case LLP, a limited liability partnership incorporated under English law and all other affiliated partnerships, companies and entities.